How Long Does the AFSL Application Process Take? A Guide for Financial Services Businesses

 Following the initial assessment, ASIC proceeds to a more in-depth review of your AFSL application.
 During this stage, assigned analysts thoroughly examine the details of your application and supporting documents to evaluate if your business structure, responsible managers, and compliance measures meet the regulatory requirements for an AFSL.

 It is not uncommon for ASIC to issue requisition letters during this phase.
-These letters are formal requests for further information, clarification, or additional documentation to support your application.
+These letters are formal requests for further information, clarification, or additional documentation, and failure to respond adequately can escalate the review into a formal AFSL audit or investigation.
 Responding to these requests promptly and thoroughly is crucial to keep your application progressing smoothly and avoid unnecessary delays in the process.

 Draft Licence and Finalisation